truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 If you create the account, you will get $300 (270€) credit to use their infrastructure during a year.
 Please note you will have to use a credit card to create the account on Google.
 [Click here to sign up on GCP](https://cloud.google.com/free)

-If you already have an account, please note that the things will we do together will incur very small fees on your account.
-If you follow the articles rigorously, you might have no more than 1€ on your billing account at the end of the month.
+If you already have an account, please note things we do together will incur very small fees on your account.
+If you follow all articles rigorously, you might have no more than 1€ on your billing account at the end of the month.

-Make sure you also create a first project that will contains the resources created in the article.
+Make sure you also create a first project that will contain the resources created in the articles.

 #### Install the gcloud CLI

 Even if you could use the Cloud Shell, I recommend you using the `gcloud` CLI on your machine.
 Trust me, it is really handy.
 [To install the CLI, click here](https://cloud.google.com/sdk/docs/install)
-To make sure the CLI is installed in your machine, you can run `gcloud version` in your shell.
+Check the CLI is installed on your machine, by running `gcloud version` in your shell.

 Then, execute the following command, to make sure you are pointing to the correct project
 ```